JhiNResH/JerryChen/README.md

 # My_Portfolio

 ## Skills
-- ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model
+- ThreeJS -  3D graphics library for rendering and animating the 3D model
-- React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React
+- React Three Fiber - a library for creating 3D graphics with ThreeJS in React
-- TailwindCSS - a popular utility-first CSS styling framework
+- TailwindCSS - a utility-first CSS styling framework
-- Framer Motion - the most popular library used to bring your React website to life with animations
+- Framer Motion - the library used to bring your React website to life with animations